ExploratoryDevices/NimbleConModule/README.md

 If the "ESP32 Dev Module" is not available in your IDE, check out [this tutorial](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/) for information on adding the needed plug-ins to your Arduino IDE.

 If, after connecting your device, no new ports are avialable in the Arduino IDE, you may need to install drivers for the USB-to-Serial capabilities of the ESP32 used in the Connectivity Module.
 The CP201x drivers are available [on the silicon labs website](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).
+Later devices may use the CH340 USB interface.
+Instructions on how to install these can be found [here](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all).

 The NimbleConModule project also requires the `ESP32Encoder` library.
 This can be downloaded using the Library Manager in the Arduino IDE.
 This can be accessed by going through the menu at Sketch > Include Libraries > Manage Libraries, or by hitting _Control+Shift+i_.